Fairway, Kansas

-Fairway is a city in Johnson County, Kansas, United States, and is included in the Kansas City Metropolitan Area census designation and the Shawnee Mission postal services designation.
-As of the 2020 census, the population of the city was 4,170.
+Fairway is a city in Johnson County, Kansas, United States.
+It is included in the Kansas City metropolitan area census designation and the Shawnee Mission postal services designation.
+As of the 2020 United States census, the city population was 4,170.

 History

+For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
 In the 1820s, the federal government reserved this area for use by the Shawnee people, who had ceded their lands east of the Mississippi River to the United States.
-In 1839 Methodists established the Shawnee Methodist Mission here to operate a school for the Shawnee and try to convert them to Christianity.
-Later it was named the Shawnee Indian Manual Labor School and also accepted Native American boarding students.
+In 1839, Methodists established the Shawnee Methodist Mission here to operate a school for the Shawnee and try to convert them to Christianity.
+Later it was named the Shawnee Indian Manual Labor School and also accepted Native American boarding students, then closed in 1862.
+The site is now owned by the Kansas Historical Society, designated as a National Historic Landmark, and is operated by the city of Fairway as a museum.

-Today the 12-acre (4.86-hectare) site has three remaining buildings; together these are known as the Shawnee Indian Mission.
-Most students who died at the school are believed to have been buried in unmarked graves on the grounds.
-Native American tribes and First Nations in Canada have been increasingly concerned in the 21st century with identifying and claiming remains of their children buried at such boarding schools, which forced separation from their families.

-During Territorial Kansas, this community was briefly the pro-slavery capital, one of the competing capitals of Kansas.
-After the American Civil War, European-American settlers were moving west in greater number and began to encroach on this territory.
-The federal government relocated the Shawnee again, forcing them to an area of Indian Territory (it is now within the present-day state of Oklahoma).